 What caused tech layoff 2022–2024

-After serving in tech for almost 20 years, I consider myself very lucky to rise along the last decade of the booming cycle, surf along the last lucrative wave and experience the downturn start in 2022.
+After serving in tech for almost 20 years, I consider myself very lucky to have risen along the last decade of the booming cycle, surfed along the last lucrative wave, and experienced the downturn that started in 2022.

-When the US interest rate starts rising in 2022 to combat high inflation, this has a massive effect on the tech layoff that we see from 2022–2024.
+When the U.S. interest rates started rising in 2022 to combat high inflation, this had a massive effect on the tech layoffs that we saw from 2022–2024.

-The rationale was that when interest rates are high, it will be more expensive to borrow money hence there will be less money that circulates in the economy.
+The rationale was that when interest rates are high, it will be more expensive to borrow money; hence, there will be less money circulating in the economy.
 When people are spending less money, inflation comes down.

 The problem with that was a lot of tech companies were operating and expanding through credit (borrowed money) instead of revenue from the business.